MVCoconut/coconut.diffing/README.md

 # Coconut Diffing Library

 This library provides a platform agnostic diffing algorithm to render and update UI hierarchies.
-The rest of this README illustrates how you would go about creating an OpenFl backend for coconut based on coconut.diffing.
+This README illustrates how you would go about creating an OpenFl backend for coconut based on coconut.diffing.

 ## Virtual Nodes